kernel-memory-dump/dependency-injection-test-laravel/README.md

    composer install
    ```

-2. Copy the `.env.example` file to `.env` and configure your database settings.
+2. Copy the `.env.example` file to `.env` and configure your database settings (OPTIONAL for just the demo api route).

    ```bash
    cp .env.example .env
    ```

-3. Generate the application key:
+3. Generate the application key (OPTIONAL for just the demo api route):

    ```bash
    php artisan key:generate
    ```

-4. Run the migrations:
+4. Run the migrations (OPTIONAL for just the demo api route):

    ```bash
    php artisan migrate